zerdlg/p4dlg/README.md

 + Please see more working samples & examples in /p4dlg/libsample.

-# Inner joins, outer joins and merging records (braidng)
+# Inner joins, outer joins and merging records (braiding)
 `` ``
 `` ``
 `` ``